shravasam/Graph-Data-Bases/README.md

 # Graph-Data-Bases

+When i was first used Neo4j in 2017 there no so much of stuff integrated int Neo4j.
+But now it seems preety cool compared to other graph databases.

+Here i am going to develop scripts using python py2neo library in Neo4j graph data base and cypher is similar like plsql script but its different.

-I know the NEO4J Graph data bases and i want to explore more graph databases including cloud and desktop products.
+i want to explore more graph databases including cloud and desktop applications.